Medium/opensource/ocla-1.0.md

 Furthermore:

-* You assert that You are free and able to agree to The Agreement.
+* You assert that You have the authority and are able to enter into this Agreement.

-* If You become aware of a problem with any of Your Contributions or with the fact that You have signed The Agreement, then You agree to inform The Obvious Corporation about the problem, without any undue delay.
+* If You become aware of a problem with any of Your Contributions or with the fact that You have signed this Agreement, then You agree to inform The Obvious Corporation about the problem, without any undue delay.